-A tryst with the search result of the word handmade fabric results in various terms that attempt to ‘define’ what handspun and hand woven fabric is all about…
+A tryst with the search result of the phrase 'The Indian freedom fabric' results in various terms that attempt to define what ambara charaka handspun and the handwoven cotton fabric are all about…

-For me, at metaphor Racha, however, the true search began with an attempt to understand not just as a mere hand produced fabric but to understand it as a thought.
-A thought that kindles a spirit, to facilitate us to the use and services of our immediate surroundings.
-It is this thought that embodies so many dimensions and finally culminates it all into a unified organic spirit.
+For us, at metaphor Racha, however, the true search began with an attempt to understand not just as a mere handmade product but to honour the people and the process behind it.
+A thought that re-kindles the ethos of swaraj to facilitate us to the use and services of our immediate surroundings that culminates into an organic spirit.

-I do believe that the commercial approach can not only lead to economic empowerment for ordinary people to become problem solvers but also yields a higher value for a customer than what he/she spends on it.
-We request you to be a part of this ' shared responsibility' I encourage 'conscious consumer' where he/she is aware of the impact of purchasing decision on the environment and consumer health.
-It's a voluntary simplicity
+We do believe a mindful commercial approach can not only lead to economic empowerment for ordinary people to become problem solvers but also yields a higher value for a customer than what they spend on it.
+We request you to be a part of this shared responsibility.
+We encourage attentive investing, where you are aware of the impact of purchasing decisions on the environment and consumer health.
+It's a voluntary simplicity.